 When an event definition is selected, its configurable elements appear in the Detail pane, and a description of the event is displayed in the Description pane.

 These are the usual types of configurable elements:

-- Thresholds, such as Detect the event when more than x connections were detected over y seconds - Severity, such as Critical, Medium, Informational, etc. - "Automatic Reactions" on page 129 such as Block Source or run External Script - "Exceptions" on page 136 - Time Object, such as to issue an event if the following occurs outside the following Working Hours
+- Thresholds, such as Detect the event when more than x connections were detected over y seconds - Severity Informational, Low, Medium, High, or Critical. - "Automatic Reactions" on page 131 such as Block Source or External Script. - "Exceptions" on page 142. - Time Object, such as to issue an event if the following occurs outside the following Working Hours (see "Working Hours" on page 141).